 What! have I twice said well? when was't before?
-I pr'ythee tell me; cram 's with praise, and make 's As fat as tame things: one good deed dying tongueless Slaughters a thousand waiting upon that.
-Our praises are our wages; you may ride 's With one soft kiss a thousand furlongs ere With spur we heat an acre.
-But to the goal:- My last good deed was to entreat his stay; What was my first? it has an elder sister, Or I mistake you: O, would her name were Grace!
+I prithee tell me.
+Cram 's with praise, and make 's As fat as tame things: one good deed dying tongueless Slaughters a thousand waiting upon that.
+Our praises are our wages.
+You may ride 's With one soft kiss a thousand furlongs ere With spur we heat an acre.
+But to th' goal: My last good deed was to entreat his stay.
+What was my first?
+It has an elder sister, Or I mistake you: O, would her name were Grace!
 But once before I spoke to the purpose-when?
 Nay, let me have't; I long.

-Why, that was when Three crabbed months had sour'd themselves to death, Ere I could make thee open thy white hand And clap thyself my love; then didst thou utter 'I am yours for ever.'
+Why, that was when

+Three crabbed months had sour'd themselves to death, Ere I could make thee open thy white hand And clap thyself my love; then didst thou utter "I am yours for ever."

+'Tis Grace indeed.

-It is Grace indeed.
-Why, lo you now, I have spoke to the purpose twice; The one for ever earn'd a royal husband; Th' other for some while a friend.
-[Giving her hand to POLIXENES.]
+Why, lo you now, I have spoke to th' purpose twice.
+The one for ever earn'd a royal husband; Th' other for some while a friend.

+[Giving her hand to Polixenes.]

+[Aside.]
 Too hot, too hot!
-[Aside.]

 To mingle friendship far is mingling bloods.
-I have tremor cordis on me;-my heart dances; But not for joy,-not joy.-This entertainment May a free face put on; derive a liberty From heartiness, from bounty, fertile bosom, And well become the agent: 't may, I grant: But to be paddling palms and pinching fingers, As now they are; and making practis'd smiles As in a looking-glass; and then to sigh, as 'twere The mort o' the deer: O, that is entertainment My bosom likes not, nor my brows,-Mamillius, Art thou my boy?
+I have tremor cordis on me.
+My heart dances, But not for joy,-not joy.
+This entertainment May a free face put on, derive a liberty From heartiness, from bounty, fertile bosom, And well become the agent: 't may, I grant: But to be paddling palms and pinching fingers, As now they are, and making practis'd smiles As in a looking-glass; and then to sigh, as 'twere The mort o' th' deer.
+O, that is entertainment My bosom likes not, nor my brows.
+Mamillius, Art thou my boy?